-Many businesses struggle to create Power BI dashboards.
+Many businesses struggle when trying to understand how to create a Power BI dashboard.

-They often find the implementation and maintenance time-consuming and lack the eye for an intuitive and good-looking Power BI dashboard design.
+They often find the implementation and maintenance time-consuming.
+While lacking the eye for an intuitive and good-looking Power BI dashboard design.

 Even worse, the data in your Power BI dashboard isn’t accurate due to the difficulty of finding errors and discrepancies without sophisticated tools, and the company is making decisions based on incorrect information.